Hudson's FTM Resource Guide

 djknowsdicks.com

-This item is also a soft-packer that has been modified with tubing to create a stand-to-pee packer.
-DJ offers 4 sizes (Teeny is 3-1/2 inches, Small is 5 inches, Medium is 6 inches, and Huge is 7 inches) and 3 different colors (Dinky Pink, CinnaMAN brown, and COCKasian beige).
-You can also special order the Dark Chocolate brown color.
+This item is a retrofitted soft-packer (Fleshlight packer) that has been modified with tubing and a medicine spoon to create a stand-to-pee packer.
+DJ offers 4 sizes (Teeny is 3-1/2 inches, Small is 5 inches, Medium is 6 inches, and Huge is 7 inches).
 All models are $50.00.

 Was this page helpful to you?